LagerhausenAndrew/Capstone_Project/README.md

 ## Final Thoughts

  Thank you for taking the time to read from/use my capstone project.
 This was an incredible test of my skills gain over the last 12 weeks.

+ I was able to get where I am at in this capstone project with the help of the instructors and classmates.
+I also referenced some labs/homework when I wasn't quite remembering how to do something.